cs-uob/COMSM0049/docs/projects/list.md

+## Open projects (Sanjay and/or Thomas)

+You may come to us with projects idea relating to the course.

 ## From container to unikernel (Thomas)

 Containers lack strong isolation and prove problematic in a number of application domains.
 Unikernel is a potential answer but lacks the practicality of container solutions such as Docker.
 Using something like Linux Lupine [1,2] can you automate the transformation of containers in unikernels?
 You will particularly focus on containers as used to deploy microservices.